craft-snippets/Craft-image-toolbox/docs/Picture.md

 ## Avif and webp variants of images

-Why do we go through hassle of generating separate avif and webp version of the image?
+Why do we go through the hassle of generating separate avif and webp version of the image?
 Webp format can save you 30% to 50% of file size compared to jpg, while avif can decrease file size even 30% more compared to webp.
 This can mean large increases in the page load time.

 Generating avif and webp version of the image by the plugin actually depends on a few things.
 Avif/webp variants will be outputted along with image in original format if: